 Working as an IT Recruitment Consultant is an alternative job role that requires a similar level of tenacity and technical knowledge.
 However, rather than selling IT products or services to potential customers, technical recruitment consultants sell the idea of working in a particular job role to potential candidates.

-If you would like to find out more about what IT recruitment consultants do, you might find this article useful.
+You might find this article useful if you would like to learn more about what IT recruitment consultants do.

 A Few Final Words on Getting into IT Sales

 The job titles and suggested salaries mentioned in this article are meant as a rough guide but are in line with UK market rates in 2021.
 Individual companies will have specific salary bandings and commission structures.
 As a rule, businesses will not disclose how their commission structure works to anyone outside their company.
 Therefore you should not expect to become privy to this information until you become their employee.

 We hope this article has given you a better idea of getting into IT Sales and whether it appeals to you.
 If you are target driven and tenacious, getting into IT Sales can be an extremely lucrative career move and be exceptionally financially rewarding.
 However, you should be prepared to work hard and spend a great deal of time on the phone in your early career.

 If you are curious to find out more about IT Sales job descriptions and salaries, please visit our latest jobs page.
 If it’s not for you, please share this article on social media where others can learn more about this curious career choice.